-Members are expected to attend all meetings in person, be on time, adhere to the requirements of RSA 91-A, and know the rules of parliamentary procedure.
+Members are expected to attend all meetings in person, be on time, adhere to the requirements of RSA 91-A, and be familiar with the Robert's Rules of parliamentary procedure.

 Members are expected to accept assignments and perform the tasks given to them in a timely manner.